whq552800/crop_double_water_stress/README.md

 ## Code structure

-The original notebooks are not kept in this GitHub repository because they are large and hard to review.
 Their logic has been exported and split into staged scripts:

 1. preprocessing and NetCDF preparation
 2. data loading and yield-loss metrics